Discover Why OpportuneHR is the best HRMS Software in India! Schedule a Demo OR Call us @ +91 7700-954949

 Employer obligations and payroll

-Usually, employers deduct the professional tax from employees and remit it.
-So, their role is significant in collection of PT and adherence to compliance.
+Usually, employers deduct professional tax from employees and remit it to the respective state authority.
+Therefore, their role is significant in the collection of PT and ensuring compliance.
+Payroll management software helps automate these deductions and streamline adherence to state-specific regulations.

 Here are the employer duties: